Wednesday, November 22, 2017

 Another day trip today, to Hirosaki, for some more autumn colours, this time in an ancient castle’s grounds.
 We pounded a lot of pavement through this small (130,000 pop.) city.
 Very nice pavement it was too.
 The city was once the cultural centre of the province until it was surpassed by Aomori.
 The city fathers are fighting back with well-laid out streets, plentiful street art and a great park area around what is left of the original castle.

-Back in our hotel with sore feet, we thought we might explain a little about Japanese hotels, a subject on which we have a reasonable degree of credibility, having spent sixty plus nights in Japanese hotels over a period of six years.
+Back in our hotel with sore feet, we thought we might explain a little about Japanese hotels, a subject on which we have a reasonable degree of credibility, having spent a hundred plus nights in Japanese hotels over a period of ten years.
 Our first experience was with the Oak Hotel in Ueno, a couple of stations away from central Tokyo.
 Don’t worry, we don’t propose to examine each hotel we have used individually.
 The Oak is one end of the spectrum of the hotels we have booked.
 At $65 a night, it isn’t the cheapest hotel we have used, but it is probably the lowest star rating.
 So what do bottom of the range hotels in big cities offer?
 Small, no, very small rooms for one thing.
 The Oak’s rooms were so small that one reviewer joked that the TV remote was superfluous because he could change channels with his toes.
 We had no room to put our backpacks down.
 Would we stay there again?
 Yep.
 In fact we have.
 Why?
 The service was fantastic, the beds were comfortable, the room was spotlessly clean, there was a free laundry, the shower was hot, it was a three minute walk to the station and best of all, there was a vending machine, with beer, outside our room.

 We have come a long way since the Oak, but the way we select hotels hasn’t changed.
 As with any real estate it is all about location, location.
 For us that means near a station or subway.
 Next, does the hotel offer pre-payment?
 Is there a fridge in the room?
 Are there eating options nearby?
 And finally, is breakfast included?